Mirxa27/MirxaAgent/README.md

    get best accounts
    ```

-🎯 **What you'll see:** CUGA will pause at critical decision points, showing you the planned actions and waiting for your approval before proceeding.
+🎯 **What you'll see:** MirxaAgent will pause at critical decision points, showing you the planned actions and waiting for your approval before proceeding.

 </details>